T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Experiments

-\textbf{Implementation details.} All our experiments are conducted following the training setup from the official 3DGS implementation.
-We train our models for 30K iterations, using the Adam optimizer with a learning rate of 1e-3 for the \textit{TMP}.
+\textbf{Implementation details.} All our experiments are conducted in accordance with the training setup from the official 3DGS implementation.
+We train our models for 30K iterations, using the Adam optimizer with a learning rate of 1e-3 for the \emph{RUP}.
 The depth regularization loss $\mathcal{L}_{\text{depth}}$ is activated after the first 500 iterations, allowing the 3DGS to establish initial geometry reconstruction.
-For the experiments with mask propagation, we first train the \textit{TMP} for 7000 iterations.
-At that point we pause the training to propagate the transient masks.
+For the experiments with mask propagation, we first train the \emph{RUP} for 7000 iterations.
+At that point, we pause the training to propagate the transient masks.
 Subsequently, we initiate a new training procedure using the propagated masks, keeping all other parameters the same as the original training setup.
-Thanks to our consistency term, we achieve robust results with a fixed regularization parameter $\lambda_{prior} = 0.1$ across all scenes, eliminating the need for per-scene parameter tuning that was required in previous approaches.
+We dilate all our masks by 10 pixels, except for the Patio scene, where we use the original mask due to its low resolution.